fwmechanic/k_edit/README.md

 Note that [MinGW gcc non-optionally dyn-links to MSVCRT.DLL](http://mingw-users.1079350.n2.nabble.com/2-Question-on-Mingw-td7578166.html) which it assumes is already present on any Windows PC.

-## Release Fileset
+## Release file

 A release is the minimum fileset needed to run the editor.
-To create it, the external tool [7z.exe](http://www.7-zip.org/) must be in `PATH`, and a special (.PHONY) make target `rls` builds `k.7z`: `make rls` creates `k.7z`.
-Decompress and run `k.exe`
+To create it, the external tool [7z.exe](http://www.7-zip.org/) is required and must be in `PATH`. `make rls` creates `k.7z`.
+Decompress and run `k.exe`.
 K was designed to be "copy and run" (a "release") anywhere.
 I have successfully run it from network shares and "thumb drives".

 ## Stability notes